-There were however exceptions to this: the community visited in the district of Aleiro indicated that conflict resolution was effective in that district and that the farming and herding groups had a peaceful and co-operative relationship (Box 5).
-In the south of the state, the situation is extremely different.
-There are two reasons for this, the most important being that the human population density is much lower, and that pastoralists are interacting much more with fishermen than with farmers.
+There were however exceptions to this: the community visited in the district of Aleiro indicated that conflict resolution was effective in that district and that the farming and herding groups had a peaceful and cooperative relationship.
+(Box 5)

 Box 5.
 Peaceful co-existence in Sabiyel